tomcatmwi/wprouter/README.md

 ```

 ### `version`
-Returns the build date and version of the router.
+Returns the version number and build date of the router.

 ## Errors